Wintrack/Wintrack/README.md

 - 👋 Hi, I’m @Wintrack
 - 👀 I’m interested in C++, C, Web Dev
 - 🌱 I’m currently learning C++ and Haskell
-- 💞️ I’m looking to collaborate on project that can make me grow
+- 💞️ I’m looking to collaborate on projects that can make me grow

 <!---
 Wintrack/Wintrack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.